UGA - CED Croatia: Heritage Conservation and Archaeology

 CLAS 4305/6305 The Archaeology of Roman, Late Antique, and Medieval Croatia [Selected Topics in Ancient Civilization]

-The program offers three courses, of which students will choose two: one focused on art, another concerned with built heritage, and a third concentrating on archaeology.
-All three courses, however, share a common goal – a better understanding of Croatia through an exploration of its cultural heritage.
-Students will spend considerable time 'in the field', actively exploring, and analyzing, the art or the built heritage of the cities of Zagreb, Zadar, Pula, Split, and other places we will visit.
-Through this active study, and through interaction with Croatians engaged in these fields, students will gain an understanding of Croatia and the way in which cultural heritage reflects – and perhaps influences – a national identity.
+The program consists two courses totaling six hours of credit.
+HIPR 4070/6070 is primarily concerned with built heritage and CLAS 4305/6305 concentrates on archaeology.
+Both courses, however, share a common goal – a better understanding of Croatia through an exploration of its cultural heritage.
+Students will spend considerable time 'in the field', actively exploring, and analyzing, the built heritage of the cities of Zagreb, Zadar, Pula, Split, Ljublajana and other places we will visit.
+Through this active study, and through interaction with Croatians and Slovenians engaged in these fields, students will gain an understanding of Croatia and Slovenia and the way in which cultural heritage reflects – and perhaps influences – national identity.

-Housing will be double occupancy in a hotel or apartments, depending on final arrangements.
+Housing will be double occupancy in hotels.
 Breakfast and some group meals will be provided, other meals will be on your own.
-All meals are covered when in Zadar.
+At least two meals are covered each day when in Zadar.
 Students are responsible for arranging their own transportation to and from Croatia.
 There are no direct flights from the US to Zagreb.
 A transfer will be required at a major European airport.
 The Program Coordinator can provide a referral to a travel agent for assistance in booking on request.
 Travel within Croatia and Slovenia will be by chartered bus.

-See "Cost of Attendance" sheet at the top of this brochure for dollar estimates.
+See "Cost of Attendance" sheet for this program for dollar estimates.
 Basic cost breakdown for study abroad includes:

 Speak with a UGA Financial Aid Advisor about how to apply the HOPE scholarship and other financial aid to study abroad expenses.